 Successful completion of graduate coursework is a key component of the M.S.
 Program.
 Students should come up with a course plan that suits their focus area of interest, in consultation with their Faculty Advisor and/or the M.S.
-Graduate Program Advisor.
+Graduate Advisor.
 The M.S.
 Program requires completion of a minimum of 36 units of approved coursework in EE and related areas.
 At least 24 of these units must be in graduate-level courses numbered between 200 and 279.
 Colloquium units and courses numbered 291 and higher are not counted towards the 36 unit requirement.

 Students on the Thesis plan I must complete an additional 12 units of EE 297/299 units.
-Students on the Exam plan II may not enroll in EE 297/299 units.
+Students on the Exam plan II may not have 297/299 course work counted toward their required units for their degree and may not enroll in 299 units.
 Students on the Exam plan II may use up to 8 units in Directed studies (290) and upper-division undergraduate EE courses numbered 115 and above with the exception of EE 116, 120, and 132.

 Note that all the unit requirements listed above are minimum requirements.
 Students may choose to enroll to a higher number of courses than what is needed to meet the minimum limits or may need to take courses to cover prior deficiencies.
-These courses will be listed normally in the students' transcripts, but will not be used towards satisfying the degree requirements.
+These courses will be listed normally in the students' transcripts but will not be used towards satisfying the degree requirements.